 Healthy Homemade Ketchup

-1/8 cup sucanat (ground in the blender to make it less “crunchy”)
+I’ve found that if you grind the sucanat in the blender to make it less “crunchy” it works better.

 Defining “a pinch”: When a recipe calls for “a pinch” of something, I usually put in about 1/8 teaspoon – an amount you could “pinch” between your fingers if you were to reach into the spice jar and pull some out.
 I don’t really like putting my fingers in to pinch my spices.
 But you go right ahead if you want to.